 Zoomed in Jobs - Task panel with the button titled Complete Job with a green checkmark icon next to it, circled in black

-Step 24.
-Looking at your Job Queue, you can see the jobs decreased by one which means you have successfully completed the disposition for one of your jobs.
-Continue this process until your jobs queue is at zero.
+Step 22.
+Looking at your Job Queue, you can see the number of jobs decreased by one, which means you have successfully completed the disposition job.
+If applicable, continue this process until the Job Queue is at zero.

 In this example, you can view that there are no more jobs for the Records Authority and that the job was successfully completed.